-The spouse and unmarried minor (under 21) children of and F-1 (student) or J-1 (exchange visitor) may accompany the student or exchange visitor to the United States or follow at a later date.
-The dependent family members will be admitted in F-2 or J-2 status.
+The spouse and/or unmarried minor (under 21) children of an F-1 student may accompany the student to the United States or follow at a later date.
+The dependent family members will be admitted in F-2 status.

-- He or she is the spouse (marriage license) or child (birth certificate) of the F-1 / J-1 principal
+- He or she is the spouse (marriage license) or child (birth certificate) of the F-1 principal

-- He or she intends to leave the United States upon the termination of the status of the principal F-1 / J-1 (student or exchange visitor)
+- He or she intends to leave the United States upon the termination of the status of the principal F-1 student

-Each dependent will be issued his / her own visa documents, but the status of the dependents is always based upon the status of the principal.
+Each dependent will be issued his / her own visa documents, but the status of the dependents is always based upon the status of the principal F-1 student.
 The process of visa acquisition and port of entry procedures is similar for both principals and dependents.
 F-2 dependents may not accept employment nor engage in full-time (post-secondary) study.
-J-2 dependents are permitted to apply for an Employment Authorization Document, but employment may not be used to support the J-1 principal.

 If you are interested in having your spouse and / or children accompany you to the United States, please communicate this to the Admissions Office before your own immigration documents are issued.
 If you would like your spouse and/or children to join you in the United States AFTER you have already arrived, you will need to provide the ISS Office with a copy of each dependent’s passport and proof of funding to cover your dependents.
 Additional estimated expenses for family members accompanying a student to the United States are $6,000 USD for a spouse and $4,000 USD for each child.